XyDisorder/HelloWordChat/README.md

 I use only this three languages to develop this project.
 Indeed, it was developped for a test in Lucca company, and I had to develop a chat discussion without any framework or library, and without server side code.

+## To improve

+- Implement functionnalities to add a new user in the chat discussion and be more generic
+- Add date and hour when a new message is send

 ## Installation